mikesteele/dual-captions/README.md

 The adapter API is still a work in progress and will be documented in the future.

 This "hands off" approach has UX trade-offs, like requiring the user select a language on the host site to have the caption file requested.
 I believe long-term stability is more important than UX.

+#### Saving settings across sessions

+Since `browser_action`s cannot persist any data after they are closed, this extension uses Redux middleware to store the user's settings with `chrome.storage` on any change.
+When the popup is re-opened, the store is re-hydrated with the user's saved store settings, and settings are injected into the `content_script`.

 ### Manual Installation